dgc-network/Learning-Digitalcoin-from-the-Command-Line/04_6_Creating_a_Segwit_Transaction.md

 > :fire: ***What the power of sending coins with SegWit?***

 > _The Advantages._ SegWit transactions are smaller, and so will be cheaper to send than legacy transactions due to lower fees.
-Bech32 doubles down on this advantage, and also creates addresses that are harder to foul up when transcribing — and that's pretty important, given that user error is one of the most likely ways to lose your bitcoins.
+Bech32 doubles down on this advantage, and also creates addresses that are harder to foul up when transcribing — and that's pretty important, given that user error is one of the most likely ways to lose your digitalcoins.

 > _The Disadvantages._ SegWit addresses may not be supported by obsolete Digitalcoin software.
 In particular, people may not be able to send to your Bech32 address.